TBD54566975/tbdex-js/README.md

 **You can stop here!** It is recommended to merge your branch into main with the `.changeset/*.md` files, at which point, the Changeset GitHub Action will automatically pick up those changes and open a PR to automate the `pnpm changeset version` execution.
 For example, [see this PR](https://github.com/TBD54566975/tbdex-js/pull/36).
 This command will do two things: update the version numbers in the relevant `package.json` files & also aggregate Summary notes into the relevant `CHANGELOG.md` files.
 In keeping with the staged commit analogy, this is akin to the actual commit.

-## Cutting Releases
+## Publishing Releases

+Just merge the [Version Packages PR](https://github.com/TBD54566975/tbdex-js/pulls?q=is%3Apr+author%3Aapp%2Fgithub-actions+%22Version+Packages%22+) when you are ready to publish the new versions!

-When a changeset PR is merged to main we will automatically create a GitHub release using the workflow [Create GH Release](./.github/workflows/create-gh-release.yml).
+When these PRs are merged to main we will automatically publish to NPM and create corresponding git tags with the changelog notes, and mirror each tag to a GitHub release per package.

 > [!NOTE]
 >
-> This is done by detecting the merged PR branch name: `changeset-release/main`.
+> This is all achieved by the Changesets GitHub action being used in the [Release Workflow](./.github/workflows/release.yml).

-Also, by creating the GH release, the packages will be automatically published to npm.
-So this way the engineer can simply just merge the changeset PR and the new GH Release and packages version will be automagically published to npm!

-## Steps for a new release publish
+## Recapping the steps for a new release publish

 Recap of the above changesets, plus the release process: